MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/built-in-protection.md

 ## What does the notification look like?

 ## Can I opt out?

 You can opt out of built-in protection settings.
-For example, if you prefer to not have tamper protection turned on automatically for your tenant, you can explicitly opt out.
+If you prefer to not have tamper protection turned on automatically for your tenant, you can explicitly opt out.

 > [!NOTE]
 > We do not recommend turning tamper protection off.
 Tamper protection provides you with better ransomware protection.